tcardlab/Contributing-Rough-Draft/CONTRIBUTING.md

 <details>
 <summary><i>Git-Veteran (CLI):</i></summary>

-If you are new to CLI git, review [here](https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html).
+If you are new to command line git, review [here](https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html).

 **Join as a contributor or [fork](https://github.com/tcardlab/optimus_bind_sample/fork).**
 ```